-Sedum sarmentosum is a mat-forming succulent with creeping and ascending, branched stems that grow up to up to 10 inches (25 cm) long, rooting at the nodes.
-Leaves are fleshy, yellowish-green, arranged in whorls of 3.
+Sedum sarmentosum is a mat-forming succulent with branched creeping and ascending stems that grow up to 10 inches (25 cm) long, rooting at the nodes.
+Leaves are thick, fleshy, yellowish-green, and arranged in whorls of 3.
 They are lance-shaped, up to 1 inch (2.5 cm) long, and up to 0.25 inches (0.6 cm) wide.
 Flowers are yellow, star-shaped, and appear on branched inflorescences in summer.

 How to Grow and Care for Sedum sarmentosum